codex-academy/JavaScript-foundations-for-modern-web-frameworks/WordsWidget.md

 ### Deploy & email mentors

 Once the above functionality is working.
 Deploy your widget to GitHub pages.
 And email a link to `gwi-mentors@projectcodex.co`.

-Now move on and add the features below.
+Well done, your done.